REINVENTION: Breathing New Life into An Existing Senior Living CommunityApril 28, 2020

 “There was a blip after the housing crisis where larger units were out of favor, but that was pretty short-lived,” according to Mike Martin, AIA.

 Design strategies for working “inside the box” to renovate or combine existing units can provide creative and affordable solutions that offer lasting market appeal.
 Combining older units is one good option, but providers may also want to consider strategies to rework smaller units so they “live bigger” than the actual square footage.
-Some communities have embraced the “not-so-big” movement as a marketing differentiator that allows them to maintain a lower price point option.
+Some communities senior living have embraced the “not-so-big” movement as a marketing differentiator that allows them to maintain a lower price point option.
 This is typically accomplished by opening up senior living spaces to create a larger sense of scale and openness while paving the way for updated finishes, fixtures, and lighting.

 “Some of our clients are addressing the need for moderate housing by reworking older apartments to create appealing, modestly-sized rental units,” reports Dan Godfrey, AIA, LEED AP.

 Converting older apartments to assisted senior living, reducing census in healthcare, or eliminating some hard-to-market apartments can also pave the way for converting a group of residences into neighborhood common spaces.

 2. Attracting New Residents

 Marketing begins at your front door.
 The building façade is sometimes overlooked in favor of interior updates, but if the first impression does not reflect your community’s desired brand identity, prospective residents may never come inside.

-Attracting new residents requires more than an appealing building and caring staff members, particularly for markets where older adults have access to a “bright and shiny” new community down the street.
+Attracting new residents requires more than an appealing building and caring staff members, particularly for markets where older adults have access to a “bright and shiny” new senior living community down the street.
 Baby boomers want options and don’t want to move into “a place for old people.”
-One result has been niche communities, like the Jimmy Buffet-inspired Latitude Margaritaville, offering distinctive experiences to entice people to move from their homes.
+One result has been niche senior living communities, like the Jimmy Buffet-inspired Latitude Margaritaville, offering distinctive experiences to entice people to move from their homes.